mindspore-ai/docs/tutorials/source_en/debug/profiler.md

 ![mstx_profiler.png](../../source_zh_cn/debug/images/mstx_profiler.png)

+When using the lightweight marking feature, ensure that the mstx in the [_ExperimentalConfig](https://www.mindspore.cn/docs/en/r2.7.0rc1/api_python/mindspore/mindspore.profiler._ExperimentalConfig.html) interface is set to True.
+Also note that lightweight marking data is only valid during the profiler's data collection interval.
 For details about the mstx interface, please refer to [mstx API](https://www.mindspore.cn/docs/en/r2.7.0rc1/api_python/mindspore/mindspore.profiler.mstx.html).

 The lightweight marking sample is shown below: